 With only a few discernible fishing villages and hamlets, the largest of which is in the north, most of the island’s interior is jungle.
 Here you can find a number of brooks and streams, and an abundance of birdlife, including kingfishers, osprey and even great hornbills.
 A simple road network built over a century ago during the French Protectorate of Cambodia has now all but vanished in the undergrowth, but there are a number of trails crossing the island’s interior making for some easy trekking opportunities.
 A lighthouse at the southern end of the island is the sole remnant of the island’s colonial past under the rule of French Indochina.

 Getting to Koh Rong Sanloem is easy from Sihanoukville city.
 There are a number of ferry services to the island leaving the pier on Ochheuteal Beach, also known as ‘Serendipity’ Beach, which take about 40 minutes, and several slower boats that take about two hours and serve a great buffet lunch.
 Visitors to the island are also advised to bring some cash with them to pay for accommodation, food, drinks and other activities, as there are currently no ATMs or banks available on Koh Rong Sanloem.

 If you’re looking to kick back after touring Angkor Wat and the other temples of Cambodia, what better way to relax than on the stunning, unspoiled beaches of Koh Rong Sanloem

-For more information about booking a beach stay on Koh Rong Samloem, as well as other beach destinations in the region, please email [email protected] or contact information in yellow box below.
+For more information about booking a beach stay on Koh Rong Samloem, as well as other beach destinations in the region, please email [email protected].